-An insurance company may employ different measures than those listed above.
+An insurance company may employ measures different from those listed above.

 Your attorney may ask (and find answers to) these questions to determine what you’re owed for pain and suffering:

-- How much pain did the injury cause?
+- How much physical pain did the injury cause?

 - Have you lost loved ones in the accident?

 - Can you live independently, or do you need daily assistance?

 - How has the accident impacted your mental health?